Search Field Guide

 A systematic revision of the Lecanora saligna-group led to the resurrection of Lecanoropsis M. Choisy ex Ivanovich and descriptions for 23 species, of which 6 are new to science (Ivanovich et al. 2025).
 The revision is based on morphology and a phylogenetic analysis using 7 loci.
 Lecanoropsis iapyx was determined to be a new species to science.
 The formal description of this new species is based on the specimen (type) collected in Montana in 2016.
 Previously, specimens were lumped with L. saligna.

 Lecanoropsis was originally described by Choisy in 1949, stating that the lichen “differs from the current genus Lecanora subgenus Eulecanora by the ovoid-oblong, straight or sometimes slightly curved pycnoconidia”.
-Into Lecanoropsis Choisey lumped Lecanoropsis saligna and three other species.
+Into Lecanoropsis Choisy lumped Lecanoropsis saligna and three other species.
 However, Choisy’s work was considered invalid because the formal diagnosis was only provided in French; that is, the proper protocol for naming species was not followed.
-The recognition of Lecanoropsis M. Choisy was ignored until 1984.
+The recognition of Lecanoropsis M. Choisey was ignored until 1984.
 Hafellner (1984) doubted the validity of this ‘new’ genus, but applied the name to specimens he named Lecanoropsis saligna (Schrader) M. Choisy (lectotype).
-Hafellner (1984) stated that the pycnidia of Lecanoropsis saligna should be re-evaluated to determined if they truly differ from Lecanora s. str. in shape and size.
+Hafellner (1984) stated that the pycnidia of Lecanoropsis saligna should be re-evaluated to determine if they truly differ from Lecanora s. str. in shape and size.
 In 2019, studies by Kondratyuk et al. put additional species into Lecanoropsis but failed to provide a formal description.
 Studies by Ivanovich et al. (2025) concluded that Lecanoropsis does warrant recognition based on molecular evidence and phenotypic traits, and chose to resurrect and properly describe the genus, and its members of species.

 The specific epithet of iapyx is the name of a minor Greek wind god of the north-west or west-north-west wind (Ivanovich et al. 2025; Wikipedia 2025).
 The name refers to the lichens’ position within its distributional area of western North America (Ivanovich et al. 2025).